 2.03 Recommendation: All towns should be required through State statute or regulation to have an official Municipal Drought Liaison (MDL).

 2.03 Discussion: Communication with municipalities is important during drought emergencies and for drought preparedness.
 During the 2016-17 not all towns had identified a main contact person.
 DEMHS is recently making good progress in getting a Municipal Water Liaison established for each town working through DEMHS.
-To formalize the importance of drought preparedness and response and the role of municipalities, requiring a Municipal Drought Liaison in State statute or regulation should be considered.
+To formalize the importance of drought preparedness and response and the role of municipalities, requiring a MDL in State statute or regulation should be considered.
 This could be within the civil preparedness Statute 28.7 of the CGS.

 2.04 Finding: The authority of the IDW exists but the procedures of the IDW need to be updated, clarified and strengthened.